-The benefits in Enterprise Resource Planning (ERP) Systems is evident, but companies frequently fail to reap the potential and functionality that come with ERP solutions.
+The value of ERP Systems is evident, but companies frequently fail to reap the potential and functionality that come with ERP solutions.
 In addition, certain reports indicate that their ERP system isn’t working according to the plan.
 What’s the reason?
 The causes are numerous and might include a lack of goals and definitions inadequate training for personnel or insufficient ERP tests of systems, or insufficient budget or resource planning.
 The solution is easy: businesses must to make use of their ERP system in a proper manner.
 It’s obvious, however it’s surprising how many companies choose to adopt an ERP solution only to continue to utilize older tools and processes in order to operate within their new ERP system.
 In this light, we’ll go over the steps to assist your company to get the most value from its ERP technology investment.

 Conduct an ERP Health Assessment: